 Indirect Costs

-The Foundation strongly encourages the Scholar’s institution to waive indirect costs.
-If indirect costs must be applied, they may not exceed 15 percent of all direct costs (Personnel, Other Direct Costs, and Purchased Services) and may not exceed $54,783 over the four years of the grant.
+The Foundation encourages the Scholar’s institution to waive indirect costs.
+If indirect costs must be applied, they may not exceed 15 percent of all direct costs (Personnel, Other Direct Costs, and Consultants/Contractors) and may not exceed $54,783 over the four years of the grant.
 Including indirect costs decreases the amount available for research activities.
 Indirect costs are overhead expenses incurred by the applicant organization as a result of the project but that are not easily identifiable with a specific project.
 These are administrative expenses that are related to overall operations and are shared among projects and/or functions.
 Examples include executive oversight, accounting, grants management, legal expenses, utilities, and facility maintenance.

 Contract Budget and Fact Chart*